tarwn/lessthandot-hugo/blogs/content/posts/2013-01-21-ole-db-source-date-literal.md

 WHERE mt.Status IN (10,20,30) AND mt.TransactionDate > DATE'2012-01-01';
 ```
 <p style="text-align: justify;">
   The preview in the OLE DB worked flawlessly and I finished constructing my data flow.
 However, when I ran the package, I got all sorts of weird metadata errors indicating problems at the source.
 Basically the errors told me new columns needed to be added to the external columns collection (see the advanced editor of the source and check out the <em>Input and Output properties</em> tab) and that existing columns should be removed.
-Weird because the source and the SQL query hadn’t changed.
+Weird because the source and the SQL query hadn't changed.
 </p>

 <p style="text-align: justify;">